Kalman filters and tracking

 The theory behind Kalman filters assumes linear relations and Gaussian noise, though they can be robust to violations of these assumptions.
 (The Kalman filter is a conjugate Bayesian model, though this wasn’t recognized until some time after the algorithm was published.)

 When equations are strongly nonlinear, you have to use generalizations such as extended Kalman filters (EKF), unscented Kalman filters (UKF), and particle filters.
-These extensions are applicable to very wide class of problems but require more skill to formulate well.
+These extensions are applicable to a very wide class of problems but require more skill to formulate well.

 Help with filtering